penrose/penrose/README.md

 ### More information

-I use the following library for the graphics/animation/input: https://hackage.haskell.org/package/gloss-1.10.2.3/docs/Graphics-Gloss-Interface-Pure-Game.html) to handle graphics, animation, and user input.
+I use the following library to handle the graphics, animation, and user input: [gloss](https://hackage.haskell.org/package/gloss-1.10.2.3/docs/Graphics-Gloss-Interface-Pure-Game.html).

 Functionality of the current code: